linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/02 Chapter 2.md

 ##### US Treasuries

-Available options on US Treasuries are options various interest rates and T bond futures options.
+Available options on US Treasuries are options on various interest rates and T bond futures options.
 Options on various Treasury interest rates (13-week, 5-year, 10-year, and 30-year) $^{20}$  are cash settled contracts but these contracts are not liquid.
 On the other hand, options on T bond futures are very liquid.
 However they contain complex delivery options (details are discussed in Chapter 9) and futures themselves are already derivatives.
 Hence T bond futures options are derivatives on derivatives.

 There are not enough options to construct a volatility surface for Treasuries, as shown in Figure 10.5.

 ##### LIBOR

-However, the LIBOR market has a large number of options written on swaps (a.k.a. swaptions) which have the described structure by Figure 2.22.
+However, the LIBOR market has a large number of options written on swaps (a.k.a. swaptions) which have the described structure shown in Figure 2.22.
 Hence, swaptions can provide a complete volatility surface for underlying LIBOR.

 Actually, besides swaptions, caps and floors and Eurodollar futures options are also LIBOR based options that can provide volatility information.
 In reality, these volatility numbers are often inconsistent with those from swaptions.
 While there seems to be arbitrage opportunities, we need to note that there is a liquidity difference (swaptions and caps/floors are traded on over-the-counter and Eurodollar futures options are traded on the exchanges (CME and LIFFE).)